nasa/Common-Metadata-Repository/ingest-app/docs/api.md

     instrument=MODIS&sensor=1B&polygon=-18,-78,-13,-74,-16,-73,-22,-77,-18,-78

 If the query provided is invalid for granule searching, subscription creation will fail with HTTP status response of 400, and an error message detailing which query parameters were invalid.

-Subscriptions can be assigned a type of collection or granule by specifying it in the subscription metadata field `Type`.
-Subscriptions of type granule need to supply a requisite CollectionConceptId.

 ### <a name="update-subscription"></a> Update a Subscription